FOSSEE/online_test/README.md

 =======

 At FOSSEE, Nishanth had implemented a nice django based app to test for multiple-choice questions.
-Prabhu Ramchandran was inspired by a programming contest that he saw at PyCon APAC 2011.
+Prabhu Ramachandran was inspired by a programming contest that he saw at PyCon APAC 2011.
 Chris Boesch, who administered the contest, used a nice web application [Singpath](http://singpath.com) that he had built on top of GAE that